NodeBE4/opinion/_posts/2022-10-24-EnclavedMicrostate.md

 ----- __903.13__ -----2022-10-29 06:17:14+08:00:

-*Shatranj ke Khilari* (*The Chess Players*) is the only feature-length film by Satyajit Ray to be in Hindi rather than Bengali; it's also one of a handful to actually depict a real historical event, that being the 1856 annexation of the Indian state of Awadh (Oudh) by the East India Company on the eve of the Rebellion.
+*Shatranj ke Khilari* (*The Chess Players*) is the only feature-length film by Satyajit Ray to be in Hindi rather than Bengali; it's also one of a handful of his films to actually depict a specific real historical event, that being the 1856 annexation of the Indian state of Awadh (Oudh) by the East India Company on the eve of the Rebellion.
 It's also a fantastic film that's well worth watching!

 ----- __903.14__ -----2022-10-29 06:23:01+08:00: